 Setting Up An Ideal Off-Season Running Schedule

-As my last training off-season began, I faced my usual training conundrum: how to arrange my running schedule when I’m not training for something specific?
+As my last training off-season began, I faced my usual training conundrum: how should I arrange my running schedule when I’m not training for something specific?

 Historically, I did one of two things.
 Either I:

-- Tried to make up a training plan (which I wouldn’t follow because I couldn’t take it seriously when it didn’t have an ultimate goal); or
+- Tried to make up a training plan (which I wouldn’t follow because I couldn’t take it seriously when it didn’t have an end goal); or

 - I’d leave it up to whim (which usually meant I’d never run – I can’t leave my runs up to what I feel like, I rarely ‘feel like’ running).